user827/arch-installation/README.md

 * Configure sensors with `sensors-detect`.

-* Configura mailfilter for admin user.
+* Install courier-maildrop.

+* Install linux-my-hardened.

 * Calibrate display and use its icc profile.